 - The shadow elves, when they finally found their way to the surface, found themselves in the midst of an uninhabitable wasteland (the Broken Lands).
 They concluded that the whole surface was like this, so returned to their underground realm, where they didn't learn pf their mistake for centuries.

 - Vault 101 in Fallout 3.
-It and the other "Vaults" were constructed to shelter a human population safely underground in case of a nuclear holocaust.
-It worked, and as soon as the radiation had worn away enough all the Vaults were abandoned so the survivors could try to rebuild civilization—except for the people in Vault 101, who remained there for two hundred years, and whose "Overseers" tell them that the surface is still not inhabitable.
-Whether or not it remains a City in a Bottle depends on the player's decisions.
+It and the other "Vaults" were constructed to shelter a human population safely underground in the event of a nuclear war.
+In theory, as radiation levels decreased the Vaults would open to the outside world and the survivors would rebuild civilization, but Vault 101 remained closed for two hundred years, and the Overseers tell the population that the surface is still inhabitable.
+Whether or not it remains a City in a Bottle depends on the player's decisions.note

 - Vault 13 would have been this, but their MacGuffin broke, so they had to leave.